Gustav von Schmoller: Life

 Schmoller was born in Heilbronn.
 His father was a Württemberg civil servant.
-Young Schmoller studied Kameralwissenschaft (a combination of economics, law, history, and civil administration) at the University of Tübingen (1857–61).
+Young Schmoller studied Kameralwissenschaft (a combination of economics, law, history, and civil administration) at the University of Tübingen (1857–1861).
 In 1861, he obtained an appointment at the Württemberg Statistical Department.
-During his academic career, he held appointments as a professor at the universities of Halle (1864–72), Strasbourg (1872–82), and Berlin (1882–1913).
+During his academic career, he held appointments as a professor at the universities of Halle (1864–72), Strasbourg (1872–1882), and Berlin (1882–1913).
 After 1899, he represented the University of Berlin in the Prussian House of Lords.

 Schmoller's influence on academic policy, economic, social and fiscal reform, and economics as an academic discipline for the time between 1875 and 1910 can hardly be overstated.
-He was an outspoken proponent of the assertion of German naval power and the expansion of the German overseas empire.
+He was an outspoken proponent of the assertion of German naval power and the expansion of the German colonial empire.

 Work

 As an outspoken leader of the "younger" historical school, Schmoller opposed what he saw as the axiomatic-deductive approach of classical economics and, later, the Austrian school—indeed, Schmoller coined the term to suggest provincialism in an unfavorable review of the 1883 book Investigations into the Method of the Social Sciences with Special Reference to Economics (Untersuchungen über die Methode der Socialwissenschaften und der politischen Oekonomie insbesondere) by Carl Menger, which attacked the methods of the historical school.
 This led to the controversy known as the Methodenstreit.
 Schmoller's primarily inductive approach, requesting careful study, comparative in time and space, of economic performance and phenomena generally, his focus on the evolution of economic processes and institutions, and his insistence on the cultural specificity of economics and the centrality of values in shaping economic exchanges stand in stark contrast to some classical and most neoclassical economists, so that he and his school fell out of the mainstream of economics by the 1930s, being replaced in Germany by the successor Freiburg school.

+To Schmoller, psychology and ethics were key aspects of political economy.
+He was a critic of liberal individualism.

 However, it is often overlooked that Schmoller's primary preoccupation in his lifetime was not with economic method but with economic and social policy to address the challenges posed by rapid industrialization and urbanization.
 That is, Schmoller was first and foremost a social reformer.
 As such, Schmoller's influence extended throughout Europe, to the Progressive movement in the United States, and to social reformers in Meiji Japan.
-His most prominent non-German students and followers included William J. Ashley, W.E.B.
-Du Bois, Richard T. Ely, Noburu Kanai, Albion W. Small, and E.R.A.
-Seligman.
+His most prominent non-German students and followers included William Ashley, W. E. B. Du Bois, Richard T. Ely, Albion Woodbury Small, and Edwin R. A. Seligman.

-Since the 1980s, Schmoller's work has been re-evaluated and found relevant to some branches of heterodox economics, as well as development economics, behavioral economics, evolutionary economics, and neo-institutional economics.
+Since the 1980s, Schmoller's work has been re-evaluated and found relevant to some branches of heterodox economics, as well as development economics, behavioral economics, evolutionary economics, and new institutional economics.
 He has long had an influence within the subfield of economic history and the discipline of sociology.